voodooattack/when-ts/README.md

 - Discrete: if your actions only deal with the state object, then every state transition is 100% predictable.
 - Temporal: time can be rewound at any given moment (tick) by default, and the state machine will transition to a previously known state in time, along with any future information in the form of an optional state mutation to apply.
-- Recombinant: the pattern is based on [gene expression](https://en.wikipedia.org/wiki/Gene_expression), and since state machines are composed of events (`condition -> behaviour` pairs) that are quite similar to how real genes are theorised to work (`activation region -> coding region`), this means that genetic recombination can be applied to `when` state machines by transferring new events from one machine to another.
+- Recombinant: the pattern is based on [gene expression](https://en.wikipedia.org/wiki/Gene_expression), and since state machines are composed of events (`condition -> action` pairs) that are quite similar to how real genes are theorised to work (`activation region -> coding region`), this means that genetic recombination can be applied to `when` state machines by transferring new events from one machine to another.
 Mutating the machine (DNA) by transferring events (genes) from one machine to the other will introduce new behaviour.

 #### Possible Proposals